State Advocacy

 Click here to view state based pro-ESOP legislative activity Prior to Jan 3, 2023.

-Current activity as of April 8, 2024 is below:
+Current activity as of July 15, 2024 is below:

-The bill would also create a refundable state income tax credit for costs that come with running a new employee-owned business.
-The tax credit would be available for tax years 2025 through 2033 and businesses would be eligible if they have been partially or wholly owned by employees for fewer than seven years.
-This tax credit would cover 50 percent of qualifying costs, granting up to $50,000 a year in savings.
+Colorado – HB24-1157 Signed into law.
+HB24-1157 will make the Employee Ownership Office, temporarily created by Governor Polis in an executive order, a permanent office to continue supporting small business owners who are transitioning to an employee-owned business model.
+The new law also creates a refundable state income tax credit for costs that come with running a new employee-owned business.
+The tax credit is available for tax years 2025 through 2033 and businesses are eligible if they have been partially or wholly owned by employees for fewer than seven years.
+This tax credit covers 50 percent of qualifying costs, granting up to $50,000 a year in savings.

 Massachusetts – S-1837 An Act to promote employee ownership. and provides that a corporation can deduct 50% of the capital gains it receives from the sale of not less than 49% of the stock in a closely held company with 500 or fewer employees.